Off-Diagonal Long-Range Order Implies Vanishing Charge Gap

-\para{Discussion} For a general class of quantum many-body systems, we proved a simple inequality which states that a ground state with ODLRO inevitably has vanishing charge gap, or, almost equivalently, nonzero charge susceptibility $\chi$, and hence is ``compressible''.
-An interesting application may be the phenomenon of commensurate supersolid in lattice boson systems, where ODLRO is observed at a commensurate filling that is consistent with a certain crystalline ordering of particles \cite{OhgoeSuzukiKawashima2012,SuzukiKoga2014}.
-The ground state is incompressible, i.e., $\chi=0$, when it is in the Mott insulating phase, but should become compressible, i.e., $\chi>0$, once it enters the supersolid phase where ODLRO coexists with spontaneous breakdown of the translation symmetry.
+\para{Discussion} For a general class of quantum many-body systems, we proved a simple inequality which states that a ground state with ODLRO inevitably has a vanishing charge gap, or, almost equivalently, nonzero charge susceptibility $\chi$, and hence is ``compressible''.
+As we noted in the introduction, it is interesting to apply this conclusion to a commensurate supersolid in lattice boson systems, where ODLRO is observed at a commensurate filling that is consistent with a certain crystalline ordering of particles \cite{OhgoeSuzukiKawashima2012,SuzukiKoga2014}.
+The ground state is incompressible, i.e., $\chi=0$, when it is in the Mott insulating phase, but should become compressible, i.e., $\chi>0$, once it enters the supersolid phase where ODLRO coexists with a spontaneous breakdown of the translation symmetry.
 This rather surprising consequence of our theorem is indeed consistent with numerical observations in \cite{OhgoeSuzukiKawashima2012,SuzukiKoga2014}.
 Essentially the same behavior is expected in a recently proposed exactly solvable model of interacting bosons, where the ground state resembles that of a Mott insulator \cite{KKMTT2021}.

 Let us finally make a brief comment on the relation between our finding and the Goldstone theorem \cite{Wagner1966,Stringari,Momoi94,Momoi95,Koma2021}.
 Although both our theory and the Goldstone theorem are about symmetry breaking (or ODLRO) and energy gaps, we should say that the two are essentially different.
 First, when the system has translation invariance, our theory compares the energies of two states with zero momentum, while the Goldstone theorem compares the energies of the zero momentum ground state and an excited state with nonzero momentum.
-(In fact our theory applies to systems which do not have any translation invariance.)
+(In fact, our theory applies to systems which do not have any translation invariance.)
 Secondly, and more importantly, our theory deals with the energy gap between two U(1) invariant ground states (with different fixed particle numbers), while the Goldstone theorem deals with the energy gap between a ground state with broken U(1) symmetry and an excited state above it.

 { It is a pleasure to thank David Huse for a valuable exchange that triggered us to work on the present problem, and Hosho Katsura, Naoki Kawashima, Tohru Koma, Kenn Kubo, Elliott Lieb, Tsutomu Momoi, Masaki Oshikawa, Akinori Tanaka, and Masafumi Udagawa for valuable discussions.
 H.W. was supported by JSPS Grant-in-Aid for Scientific Research No.~JP20H01825 and by JST PRESTO Grant No.~JPMJPR18LA. }